softagon/odoo-stackfile/README.md

 # odoo-stackfile

-Stackfile to deploy an odoo-redis stack.
+Stackfile to deploy an odoo-postgres stack.